nventive/UnoApplicationTemplate/README.md

     - To add Firebase Analytics: `dotnet new nv-mobile -n MyProjectName --include-firebase-analytics` (or -fa)

 [Read this for more information on custom templates](https://docs.microsoft.com/en-us/dotnet/core/tools/custom-templates).

+### Uninstalling the template
+1. If you want to uninstall the template, run the following command.

+    `dotnet new -u ./`

 ## Documentation